wouterj/doctrine-test-bundle/README.md

     </phpunit>
     ```

-    For lower PHPUnit versions add the listener in your xml config (e.g. `app/phpunit.xml`)
+    For PHPUnit version 7.0 add the listener in your xml config (e.g. `app/phpunit.xml`)

     ```xml
     <phpunit>